kimhandole/dino-forest/README.md

 ```

 ### Sound
-Mute and unmute are available all time; intro, during game play, and game over.
+Mute and unmute options are available all times: intro, during the game, and at game over.
 ```
 // intro
 if (!this.isGamePlaying && !this.isGameOver) {